How children feel and react when a sibling dies

 Violent or traumatic deaths – for example, a car accident or drowning – or witnessing the death can deeply affect children and families.
 If this happens in your family, seek professional help for your child and yourself.
 Start by talking to your GP.

-Talking with children about the death of a sibling
+When and how to tell your child about the death of a sibling

 - ‘Your sister’s heart stopped working.
 It couldn’t keep her body alive anymore and she died.’

 - ‘Your brother was hurt in a car accident.
-Although everyone tried really hard to help his body get better, he died.
+Although everyone tried hard to help his body get better, he died.
 This means that he can’t breathe, eat or feel anything anymore.’

-- ‘Because their body stopped working, they can’t come back to life – even though we really want them to.’
+- ‘Because their body stopped working, they can’t come back to life – even though we want them to.’

 Good mental health and wellbeing can help your child through this tough time.
 Positive relationships and a healthy lifestyle, including healthy eating and physical activity, are important to children’s mental health and wellbeing.

-Your child will need support for a long time, and their support needs will probably change over time.
-These ideas might help:
+Your child will probably need support for a long time, and their support needs will probably change over time.

 - Tell your child that you love them.
 If you think your child feels pressure to replace their sibling, reassure them that they don’t need to because you love them for who they are.